-- A. Unloading semi-automatic pistols
+A. Unloading Semi-Automatic Pistols

-- 1. In the holster

-- 2. Outside the holster

-- a.
-Place the muzzle in a safe direction.

-- b.
-Remove the magazine from the pistol.

-- c.
-Work the slide backwards to eject any round in the chamber. - (1) Cupping technique - (2) Round on the ground - d.
+- 1. Unloading - a.
+Point the muzzle in a safe direction. - b.
+Remove the magazine from the pistol. - c.
+Work the slide backwards to eject any round in the chamber.
+Do not attempt to catch or prevent the round from falling to the ground.
+Allow the round to fall to the ground. - d.
 Use the slide stop to lock the slide back.
 Visually and physically inspect the chamber. - e.
 Any instructions related to manufacture or agency procedures.

-B. Loading semi-automatic pistols
+B. Loading Semi-Automatic Pistols

-- 1. Point the muzzle in a safe direction.

-- 2. With the slide locked back.

-- a.
-Insert a loaded magazine into the magazine well, and push firmly until it locks into place.

-- b.
-Release the slide to chamber a round.

-- 3. With the slide forward in battery.

-- a.
-Insert a loaded magazine into the magazine well and push firmly until it locks into place.
+- 1. Point the muzzle in a safe direction. - 2.
+With the slide locked back. - a.
+Insert a loaded magazine into the magazine well and push firmly until it locks into place. - b.
+Release the slide by either using the slide release lever or grabbing the serrated portion of the slide and pulling it back to chamber a round. - 3.
+With the slide forward in battery. - a.
+Insert a loaded magazine into the magazine well and push firmly until it locks into place. - b.

-- b.
 Grasp the slide by the serrated portion and pull it all the way back.
-Release it and let the spring action carry the slide forward.

-- c.
-Engage any appropriate safety or decocking lever.

-- C. Tactical reloading a semi-automatic pistol: advantages and disadvantages.

-- 1. When

-- 2. Left/right hand procedure

-- D. Combat reloading a semi-automatic pistol: advantages and disadvantages.

-- 1. When

-- 2. Left/right hand procedure

-- E. Immediate action

-- 1. TAP-RACK-TARGET
+Release it and let the spring action carry the slide forward. - c.
+Engage any appropriate safety or de-cocking lever. - C. Tactical Reloading a Semi-Automatic Pistol: Advantages and Disadvantages - 1.
+When - 2.
+Left/right hand procedure - 3.
+Benefits of going for fresh magazine first vs. not. - a.
+Fresh magazine first: Used in cases where there is a magazine disconnect in the handgun.
+The advantage is that the gun will be able to fire the last few rounds as long as the magazine is seated in the gun.
+The disadvantage is that the officer will be handling two magazines in one hand under stress. - b.
+Taking old magazine first: Used in most other cases.
+The advantage is that the motion more closely resembles the motion of a combat reload (commonality of training).
+The disadvantage is that the officer only has one round to shoot during the transition. - c.
+Stowage of partial magazine - D. Combat Reloading a Semi-Automatic Pistol: Advantages and Disadvantages - 1.
+When - 2.
+Left/right hand procedure - E. Malfunction Clearance - 1.
+TAP-RACK-ASSESS

+2. Unload gun and then reload gun

-- F. Malfunction causes:
+F. Malfunction Causes:

 - 1. Feedway stoppages

 - a.
 Improper ammunition

 - b.
 Magazine not seated properly

 - c.
 Faulty magazine

 - d.
 Obstructed chamber

 - e.
 Slide stop early

-- 2. Failure to fire
+2. Failure to fire

 - a.
 Improper ammunition

 - b.
 Misfire or empty chamber

 - c.
 Magazine not seated properly

 - d.
 Broken firing pin/pin spring

 - e.
 Slide not in battery

-- 3. Failure to extract
+3. Failure to extract (Double feed)

 - a.
 Improper ammunition

 - b.
 Dirty extractor

 - c.
 Dirty chamber

 - d.
 Broken/worn extractor

 - e.
 Stuck case

-- 4. Double feed

-- 5. Failure to eject
+4. Failure to eject (Stovepipe)

-- a.
+- f.
 Improper ammunition

-- b.
+- g.
 Magazine not seated

-- c.
+- h.
 Weapon dirty/not lubricated

-- d.
+- i.
 Broken ejector

-- e.
+- j.
 Broken extractor

-- 6. Stovepipe

-- a.
+- f.
 Limp wrist

-- b.
+- g.
 Other

-- G. Weapon status
+G. Weapon Status

 - 1. Press check

 - a.
-Keep muzzle directed away from body parts.
+Keep muzzle directed away from body parts

+- b.
+Visual vs. physical press check

 - 2. In the holster

 - 3. Out of the holster